Job’s Suffering and the Danger of Wrong Theology

 The Conclusion of the Book

 Doctrine is not something we can play with.
 Wrong doctrine – false theology – is sin.
 If it were not, God would not have required a sacrifice for it.
 Only sin needs offering of blood as a substitute for guilty sinners.
 God said he was angry at Job’s three friends because of their false theology; and this book of Job warns us against holding to it.
 But Job was vindicated.
 Although he’d struggled, he held fast to the truth about God – his doctrine was true and it was practical.
 His theology was not academic, not something he used as a weapon or to discuss abstruse ideas which have no value; his theology guided his life, it taught him how to understand God and to relate rightly to him.
-It was such that at the beginning of the book, he was commended because he was “…blameless and upright, one who feared God and turned away from evil” (Job 1:1).
+It was such that at the beginning of the book, he was commended because he was “perfect and upright, and one that feared God and eschewed evil” (Job 1:1).
 In the next two chapters, God held Job’s godliness and faithfulness before Satan and challenged him.
-And at the end of the book, after his devastating trials, Job clung to God throughout, and God commended Job to his three friends with his own mouth, saying, you have not spoken of me what is right, as my servant Job has done”.
+And at the end of the book, after his devastating trials, Job clung to God throughout, and God commended Job to his three friends with his own mouth, saying, “…for ye have not spoken of me the thing is right, as my servant Job hath.
 God said this twice (Job 42:7-8).
 And Job was accepted by God without having to offer a sacrifice (42:9).

 This wonderful book of Job teaches us that God is sovereign and does what he pleases with human beings; for we’re told that it was God who had brought all the evil upon Job (42:11).
 And while, at first glance, it seems that Satan was actively responsible in bringing Job’s trials upon him, if we read the text more closely, it was both God and Satan who did it (Job 1:9-12; 2:3-7).
 God – because he is God – has absolute control and power of his Creation; and Satan – because he is an angel, albeit a very powerful angel – has only a delegated power, given to him by God.
 Satan desires to destroy and to kill, but he can only do what God allows him to do.